 Loja Das Conservas is a quirky little spot selling a selection of vintage canned seafood.
 Sardines, anchovies, muscles and more are soaked in water, oils or lemon and adorably packed in vintage designs.

 For a less fishy souvenir, check out prize-winning ceramicist Teresa Pavão’s showroom, Objetos de Arte.
-Alternatively, Yoyo Objects repurposes important Portuguese modernist furniture from the 50s through 80s.
+Alternatively, Yoyo Objects repurposes important Portuguese modernist furniture from the 50s through the 80s.

 Where to Go Out

 The heart of Lisbon’s gay scene is in Rua Barroca.
-That said you’ll find other gay-owned establishments in neighbouring Principle Real.
+That said, you’ll find other gay-owned establishments in neighbouring Principle Real.